wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme.md

 $ keygen --rsa2048 -g ./pri-rsa2048.der  # RSA2048
 ```

-It generates a pair of private and public key with -g option.
-The private key is stored
-in the specified file.
-The public key is stored in a key store as a C source code
-in "src/keystore.c" so that it can be compiled and linked with wolfBoot.
-If you have an existing key pair, you can use -i option to import the pablic
-key to the store.
+The `keygen` tool generates a pair of private and public key with -g option.
+The private key is stored in the specified file.
+The public key is stored in a key store as a C source code in "src/keystore.c" so that it can be compiled and linked with wolfBoot.
+If you have an existing key pair, you can use -i option to import the pablic key to the store.

 You can specify various signature algorithms such as